jalinmayberry/Home-SOC-Lab/README.md

 1. Connected Destinations > Send to Routes
 2. Save/Commit & Deploy
 3. Navigate back to the input
-    1. Under the “Status” tab, you should see your Windows host and event logs populated this table
+    1. Under the “Status” tab, you should see your Windows host and event logs populated in this table

 ![image 30](https://github.com/user-attachments/assets/ba6dbe00-0bb6-44de-a51a-527a3c354b45)